Dementia with Lewy bodies: Alzheimer's disease

-DLB is distinguishable from AD even in the prodromal phase.
+Dementia with Lewy bodies (DLB) is distinguishable from Alzheimer's disease (AD) even in the prodromal phase.
 Short-term memory impairment is seen early in AD and is a prominent feature, while fluctuating attention is uncommon; impairment in DLB is more often seen first as fluctuating cognition.
 In contrast to AD—in which the hippocampus is among the first brain structures affected, and episodic memory loss related to encoding of memories is typically the earliest symptom—memory impairment occurs later in DLB.
 People with amnestic mild cognitive impairment (in which memory loss is the main symptom) may progress to AD, whereas those with non-amnestic mild cognitive impairment (which has more prominent impairments in language, visuospatial, and executive domains) are more likely to progress towards DLB.
 Memory loss in DLB has a different progression from AD because frontal structures are involved earlier, with later involvement of temporoparietal brain structures.
 Verbal memory is not as severely affected as in AD.

 While 74% of people with autopsy-confirmed DLB had deficits in planning and organization, they show up in only 45% of people with AD.
 Visuospatial processing deficits are present in most individuals with DLB, and they show up earlier and are more pronounced than in AD.
 Hallucinations typically occur early in the course of DLB, are less common in early AD, but usually occur later in AD.
-AD pathology frequently co-occurs in DLB and is associated with more rapid decline; cerebrospinal fluid (CSF) testing may reveal an "Alzheimer's pattern" of higher tau and lower amyloid beta.
+AD pathology frequently co-occurs in DLB and is associated with more rapid decline; cerebrospinal fluid (CSF) testing may reveal an "Alzheimer's disease pattern" of higher tau and lower amyloid beta.

 PET or SPECT imaging can be used to detect reduced dopamine transporter uptake and distinguish AD from DLB.
 Severe atrophy of the hippocampus is more typical of AD than DLB.
 Before dementia develops (during the mild cognitive impairment phase), MRI scans show normal hippocampal volume.
 After dementia develops, MRI shows more atrophy among individuals with AD, and a slower reduction in volume over time among people with DLB than those with AD.
 Compared to people with AD, FDG-PET brain scans in people with DLB often show a cingulate island sign.

 In East Asia, particularly Japan,^{123}I-MIBG is used in the differential diagnosis of DLB and AD, because reduced labeling of cardiac nerves is seen only in Lewy body disorders.
 Other indicative and supportive biomarkers are useful in distinguishing DLB and AD (preservation of medial temporal lobe structures, reduced occipital activity, and slow-wave EEG activity).